GCX-HCI/tray/README.md

 Changing the authority from one version to another app version is no problem!
 Tray always uses the same database.

+## Project state

+Tray is currently in active development by [grandcentrix](http://www.grandcentrix.net/).
+We decided to go open source after reaching 100% test coverage.
+[grandcentrix](http://www.grandcentrix.net/) uses Tray in producation in two apps without problems.

+Before version 1.0 we'd like to have some feedback.

 ## ContentProvider is overkill

 At first, it was the simpst way to use IPC with [`Binder`](http://developer.android.com/reference/android/os/Binder.html) to solve the multiprocess problem.
 Using the `ContentProvider` with a database turned out to be very handy when it comes to save metadata.
 We thought about replacing the database with the real `SharedPreferences` to boost the performance (the SharedPreferences do not access the disk for every read/write action which causes the multiprocess problem btw) but the metadata seemed to be more valuable to us.